Maternal & Child Health Services

 - Have no health insurance

-- Have health insurance that does not pay for vaccine
+- Have health insurance that does not pay for vaccines

 Hopewell Valley Municipal Alliance

 The HVMA supports and administers programs and activities in Hopewell Valley that promote positive youth development and build community.
-It is a is a volunteer organization with representatives from various community sectors including local government, schools, businesses, law enforcement, non-profit organizations, faith community, youth serving organizations, special needs community, parents and health providers.
-For more information visit their website or contact Coordinator, Heidi Kahme email@example.com.
+It is a volunteer organization with representatives from various community sectors, including local government, schools, businesses, law enforcement, non-profit organizations, faith communities, youth-serving organizations, special needs communities, parents, and health providers.
+For more information click to visit their website or contact Coordinator, Heidi Kahme, at this email email@example.com.